 No political consensus lasts forever – at least not without reform.
 The pre-eminence of the liberal economic order prior to the global financial crisis might have tempted us to think that this time would be different.

-Instead of political convergence, however, we have witnessed growing fragmentation across… Read the article
+Instead of political convergence, however, we have witnessed growing fragmentation… Read the article

 It is always worrying to hear investors ask how managers performed over very short time horizons.
 It seems very unlikely that a couple of weeks’ performance can tell you much about a fund manager’s skill as opposed to luck.